jac307/MediaArtTutorials/MEDIAART2B06/TechWalks/TW-W4.md

 - Two stops wider → four times the light
 - One stop narrower → half the light

-📌 *This is why small aperture changes can have a big impact on exposure.*

 #### Aperture and Depth of Field

 Aperture also controls **depth of field**: